-“He must have resented having to give his data to the Feds.
-He decided to stage robberies to get back his own material.
-Couldn’t wait on the courts,” said Arsenal.
+“He must have resented having to give his data to the Feds,” said Arsenal.
+“He decided to stage robberies to get back his own material.
+Couldn’t wait on the courts.”

 Evans frowned.
 “I admit it.
 I hated to see years of work be tied up by red tape.
 I tried to rob the place and caught this punk kid snooping around here.
 Phantasm was my way of scaring him off.
-Found out he actually had my data, and I grabbed him and used it to make new, more sinister versions of the RECOMs.”
+Found out he actually had my data, and I grabbed him and used it to make new, more sinister versions of the Recombatants.”

 The Flash grinned.
 “Sounds like an episode of Scooby Doo.
 Ever wear lilac hosiery, Lilith?”

-Cyborg said, “Good call, witchy woman.
-So where’s the real Chase?”
+“Good call, witchy woman,” said Cyborg.
+“So where’s the real Chase?”